mfkiwl/SPP_Qt/README.md

 # SPP_Qt
-pseudo-range single point positioning， only use GPS.
+pseudorange single point positioning， only use GPS.
 Built by QT